aegisfoundry/NimbleKB/docs/printing/nimble-cant-see-printers-windows.md

-The name seems to have changed, at least as far as nimble getting in the app store. aegisfoundry.nimblepos_kmy2cmrr0xsqm aegisfoundry.nimblepos_bfn31nh2abqaa may be valid names now, because why the F not.
+The name seems to have changed, at least as far as nimble getting in the app store. aegisfoundry.nimblepos_kmy2cmrr0xsqm aegisfoundry.nimblepos_bfn31nh2abqaa may be valid names now